Configuring turbo.json

 Label a task as interactive to make it accept inputs from stdin in the terminal UI.
 Must be used with persistent.

-This task is most useful for scripts that can be manipulated while they are running, like Jest or Vitest.
+This option is most useful for scripts that can be manipulated while they are running, like Jest or Vitest.

 ./turbo.json